We check your employment income is correct so you get the right payment amount.

 Read the online guide for Checking and entering your employment income details.

 Requesting an extension

-You can ask for an extension if you need more time to do your review.
+If you need more time, you can ask for an extension online.
 After you’ve logged into the Employment Income Confirmation service, select Need more time?
-Or call us on 1800 086 400.

 Understanding your assessment result